Reza Lavassani: Exhibitions and awards

 Lavassani has held numerous solo exhibitions in Tehran and has been subject of several national and international group exhibitions and art fairs.
 He has been the recipient of several awards including UNESCO's Noma Concourse in 2007 and 1994 and the first prize of Tehran's 4th Biennial of Sculpture and 6th Biennial of Illustration.
-His work has been included in a number of publications inside and outside Iran in addition to being part of several important private collections.
+His work has been featured in numerous publications both within and outside Iran, as well as part of several notable private collections.